 Martin Pugh BSc MCIEEM

-Martin has worked with us since 2005 and is currently an ecologist.
+Martin has worked with us since 2005 and is currently a senior ecologist .
 Before joining us, Martin worked with The Environment Agency carrying out river catchment surveys in Cumbria.
 Martin has a wide degree of experience across a multitude of areas but has developed specialisms in crayfish conservation which has enabled him to educate others on a national level and has even worked with Ray Mears!
 Martin has two young sons and enjoys spending time at the family cottage in the Yorkshire Dales, connecting with the amazing nature that part of the country has to offer.

 Colin Austin BSc (Hons) PG Dip Arch

 Colin has been with us from the outset, his first involvement being to carry out a phase 1 habitat survey across the whole of Essex, which involved him walking hundreds of miles across all the highways and byways over the county.
 Before joining us, Colin worked as an archeologist, his work included supervising multi phased urban excavations in and around Colchester, the UK`s oldest record town.
 Colin has an interest in botany across the country and has an extensive photographic library that he has developed over the years.
 Colin enjoys travelling, especially in West Asia, he also enjoys reading the classics.

 Hayley Dean BSc (Hons), MSc, Student Member CIEEM